Prepping can be so darn expensive, and it’s one of the main reasons many folks refuse to start their journey to preparedness.

 It’s a given that tactical gloves are vital SHTF gear and should be in your stockpile.

 But don’t forget about cheap nitrile or latex gloves.
-These gloves will protect you from getting infected by pathogens and viruses when you take care of a sick or injured family member, clean up your house after a flood, or toss out the garbage.
+These survival supplies will protect you from getting infected by pathogens and viruses when you take care of a sick or injured family member, clean up your house after a flood, or toss out the garbage.

 Final Thoughts

-While these 11 cheap survival supplies aren’t even half of the necessities you should include in your stockpile, these items still serve as a starting point for prepping for disasters and emergencies.
-Remember: you can always add more items as you go depending on your personal needs.
+While these 11 cheap survival supplies aren’t even half of the necessities you should include in your stockpile, they still serve as a great starting point for prepping for disasters and emergencies.
+Remember—you can always add more items as you go depending on your personal needs.